FAQ

 Will the participants receive documentation for EDR to be analysed using the Threat Hunting platform?

-A few days before the training all Blue Teams will be given access to online EDR documentation, which describes all types of events and their fields.
+A few days before the training all blue teams will be given access to online EDR documentation, which describes all types of events and their fields.

 Is there any retribution for wrong answers?
 Is the number of attempts to solve the task limited?

-Blue Teams are not penalised for giving wrong answers.
-The Blue Teams will have 5 attempts to answer each question.
+Blue teams are not penalised for giving wrong answers.
+The blue teams will have 5 attempts to answer each question.
 If a team fails all attempts to provide the correct answer 5 times, the task is withdrawn.

-All Blue Teams start off with the same points (e.g. 200).
+All blue teams start off with the same points (e.g. 200).
 Each hint is worth, say, 40 points.
 If the task is solved without any hints, the full 200 points are awarded.
 Is the value of used hints deducted from these points otherwise?

-All Blue Teams start off with 0 points.
+All blue teams start off with 0 points.
 Correct answers add the points for the question to the total score.
 If hints have been used, the points for the question are added together, minus the deductibles.

 Are the hints revealed in order or at random?

 The hints can only be opened in order.
-For example, the Blue Team solves all the tasks without turning to the hints and gets stuck on the final problem — by using the hint for the final problem, the Blue Team loses all rewards for that question.
+For example, the blue team solves all the tasks without turning to the hints and gets stuck on the final problem — by using the hint for the final problem, the blue team loses all rewards for that question.